dseconf/DSE2023/README.md

 ### Time table of the Summer School

+* Registration will take plance on Monday, August 21st, from 8:30-9:00 am at Anthropole, room Anthropole 2064.

 **Lecture** | **Date** | **Time** | **Topic** | **Lecturer**
 -----|-----|------|------|------
 01   | 08.21.2023 | 09:00 - 10:20 | [Introduction to dynamic structural econometrics](01_Rust) | Rust